 Financial Aid Programs for US Citizens and Permanent Residents

-Students who are US citizens or Permanent Residents of the United States can be considered for institutional needs-based grants and loans and other types of federal student loans.
+Students enrolled in the D.M.D. or D.I.S. programs who are US citizens or Permanent Residents of the United States can be considered for institutional needs-based grants and loans and other types of federal student loans.
+Postgraduate students who are US Citizens or Permanent Residents and who are enrolled in accredited post-graduate programs can be considered for federal student loans only to cover all or part of their yearly cost of education.
 Foreign students may apply for private education loans provided they have a qualified US Citizen or Permanent Resident act as co-borrower.
 Both foreign and domestic students can also qualify for merit-based financial aid.

 Although students are considered independent from their parents by federal definition, certain types of federal and needs-based institutional grant and loan programs require parental financial information in order to determine eligibility.
 The following information provides a summary of the financial aid programs available to TUSDM students.
-Information on how to apply for the financial aid programs outlined in this section can be obtained in Forms and Costs for D.M.D. and D.I.S.
+Information on how to apply for the financial aid programs outlined in this section can be obtained in Financial Aid Application Forms and Cost of Attendance for D.M.D. and D.I.S.
 Programs section of this website.
 Information as to how financial need is determined is provided in the section entitled Determining Financial Need above.